 A comprehensive Community Safety Strategic Assessment is undertaken in Staffordshire and Stoke-on-Trent every three years and an annual update is undertaken in the remaining two years.
-Additionally this process is undertaken in each district / borough Authority.
+Additionally, this process is undertaken in each district / borough Authority.

-As a result of the Covid pandemic, the data in the 2020 annual Community Safety Strategic Assessment refresh report is highly irregular, and that observations and analysis should be considered in the context of the coronavirus pandemic and its impact on 'normal' day-to-day life.
+With the continuation of the impact of the Covid pandemic, the data in the 2022 annual Community Safety Strategic Assessment refresh report is irregular, and that observations and analysis should be considered in the context of the coronavirus pandemic and its impact on day-to-day life.
 Restrictions imposed as part of the government approach to controlling the Coronavirus pandemic have resulted in significant reductions in recorded crime and disorder from mid-March 2020 onwards